sisitrs2/makefile/README.md

 ```
 This will create a new command (`makemake`) that will allow you to create a makefile.

-Now you can create a makefile in any directory for any c++ project by typing `makemake` in a terminal located on the project path.
+Now you can create a makefile in any directory for any c++ project by typing `makemake` in a terminal located on the project path.<br>
+You can use the command `make clear` to delete the .o files and the executable (.out) file (after `make` command).

 ## Uninstall
 Open a terminal in the makefile project path, and run